-POLITICAL SCIENCE DEPARTMENTAL APPLICATION OF CRITERIA, 2012-2016
+POLITICAL SCIENCE DEPARTMENTAL APPLICATION OF CRITERIA 2018-2022

-Tenure-track, tenured and annually contracted members of the department of political science will be evaluated annually.
-A Ph.D. in the field is required for tenure.
+Tenure-track, tenured and annually contracted members of the department of Political Science will be evaluated annually.
+A doctorate in an appropriate discipline is required for tenure.
 Tenure track members are required to meet appropriate department and university performance requirements in all areas when applying for retention, promotion, tenure, and Professional Advancement Increases.
 Teaching is of primary importance; research/creative activity and service are of secondary importance.
 Annually contracted faculty will be evaluated only on their teaching/primary duties in accordance with processes and performance documentation outlined in the "Teaching and Primary Duties" section of this document.
 Items contained under the following categories of activities and general statements of the methods to be used for evaluation shall be considered illustrative and not exhaustive.